ILDAnaSoft/ILDbench_Hmumu/Readme.md

 If you want to provide a lot of details on your analysis, use the doc/Readme.md and point to it from this Readme.md file:

 More documentation available here in [doc/Readme.md](doc/Readme.md) !

-### Issues and contact

-Explain here how can people reach you:

-- via the Github issue interface.
-For the skeleton package: https://github.com/ILDAnaSoft/ILDbench_Hmumu/issues
-- **not mandatory**:
-    - email address
-    - working institute